radiantlogic-v8/documentation-new/documentation/monitoring-and-reporting-guide/01-monitoring.md

 The active-alerts data collector returns information about all active alerts that are currently triggered.
 If the response is empty, this means there are currently no alerts triggered.

->**Note - This data collector does not require a RadiantOne service to be running to return status information.**
+>[!note] This data collector does not require a RadiantOne service to be running to return status information.

 #### Cloud-replication

-The cloud-replication data collector returns information and statistics about all configured inter- cluster replication.
+The cloud-replication data collector returns information and statistics about all configured inter-cluster replication.

->**Note - This data collector requires a RadiantOne service to be running return status information.**
+>[!note] This data collector requires a RadiantOne service to be running return status information.

 A description of the properties is shown below.

 - missingChanges – The number of pending changes that still need to be applied to the replicated domain on that server.
 This is calculated by finding the difference between the vdsSyncCursor on the domain on the target cluster and the number of changes in the replication journal for that domain that weren't applied by that cluster.
 - ensurePush – a value of true indicates that Ensured Push Mode is enabled for the replicated domain.
 A value of false indicates that Ensured Push Mode is not enabled for the replicated domain.
 - serverId – The unique ID of the server associated with the replicated domain.